Denver Storm Damage Insurance Claims — Complete Guide for Homeowner

 Storm chaser volume.
 Every significant Denver hail event brings a wave of out-of-state contractors within 24–72 hours.
 These contractors knock on doors, offer to "handle your insurance claim," and often pressure homeowners into signing assignment-of-benefits agreements before any inspection has been conducted.
 Colorado has specific statutory protections against the most predatory of these practices — but homeowners need to know what those protections are.

 Colorado's 72-hour cancellation right.
 Colorado law provides homeowners a 72-hour right to cancel any roofing contract signed as a result of a door-to-door solicitation following a storm event.
 This right exists specifically because of the post-storm contractor environment Denver homeowners face.
-If you signed something under pressure and have second thoughts, you have time.
+If you signed something under pressure and have second thoughts, you have time to cancel.

 The single most important step in any Denver storm damage insurance claim is getting a professional inspection documented before you contact your insurer to file.
-Here is why this order matters.
+Here is why this sequence matters.

 When you file a claim without inspection documentation, the adjuster's assessment becomes the only baseline for the scope discussion.
 If the adjuster misses items — which happens routinely — you have no independent documentation to reference.
 Going into the adjuster meeting with your own professional inspection report gives you a verified reference point and puts you in a genuinely informed position rather than a reactive one.